What to Expect

 Once everyone, including you, is satisfied that the available space is a good fit for you, the formal intake procedure will be started.
 You will be asked to complete an Application for Tenancy, and for proof that you meet certain criteria set by the government agencies that provide funding for ILHS.
 This might include (but may not be limited to) providing statements of income and assets, medical reports from your doctor, immunization records, or other reports relating to your finances, care needs, and medical status.
 This information is also necessary for ILHS to confirm we are able to provide safe and appropriate care and housing within your budget.

-When you become a tenant you will be asked to sign an ILHS Care and Tenancy Agreement that outlines your responsibilities as a client of ILHS.
+When you become an Individuals supported at ILHS, you will be asked to sign an ILHS Care and Tenancy Agreement that outlines your responsibilities as an Individuals supported at ILHS.
 A personal plan of care will be created and documented with your full participation, and with input from any relevant personal and professional supports that are involved in your care and in your life.
 This care plan will provide all the information necessary for ILHS care workers to support you.

-Clients of ILHS are encouraged to participate in the shared responsibility of managing their households, to the best of their abilities.
-Residential Care Workers are available twenty-four hours a day, seven days a week at most of the ILHS Sites to provide care and support as needed for our tenants to live as independently as possible in their communities.
+Individuals supported at ILHS are encouraged to participate in the shared responsibility of managing their households, to the best of their abilities.
+Residential Care Workers are available twenty-four hours a day, seven days a week at most of the ILHS Sites to provide care and support as needed for our Individuals supported to live as independently as possible in their communities.

 For more details about the information summarized here, see the following sections of the ILHS website: